-Here, $\boldsymbol{x}_{0:H}$ is the state of the manipulation system (robot and object). $\boldsymbol{u}_{0:H-1}$ is the robot action input sequence, which is the desired displacement of the active contact points in Cartesian space.
+Here, $\boldsymbol{x}_{0:H}$ is the predicted state of the manipulation system (robot and object). $\boldsymbol{u}_{0:H-1}$ is the robot action input sequence.
 The MPC objective includes: (1) a running cost $L$ which encourages the robot's active contact points $(\mathbf{p}_t^{{\mathrm{ee}},i})_{i=1}^{n}$ to get close to the suggested locations $(\boldsymbol{\bar{c}}^i_k)_{i=1}^{n}$.
-(2) The terminal cost $V$ encourage the robot to move the object $\boldsymbol{q}^{\text{obj}}_H$ (at the prediction step $H$) to the subgoal $\boldsymbol{\bar{q}}^{\text{obj}}$. \texttt{ComFree} is the complementarity-free contact physics model, enabling fast receding horizon optimization. $\boldsymbol{x}_0$ is set as the system’s current physical state at each MPC call.
+(2) The terminal cost $V$ encourage the robot to move the object $\boldsymbol{q}^{\text{obj}}_H$ to the subgoal $\boldsymbol{\bar{q}}^{\text{obj}}$. \texttt{ComFree} is the complementarity-free contact physics model \cite{jin2024complementarity, borse2026comfree}, enabling fast receding horizon optimization. $\boldsymbol{x}_0$ is set as the system’s current environment state at each MPC call.
 After solving the optimization, only the first control input is sent as the action command to the robot.
-More details will be given in Section \ref{sec.MPC}.
+See details will in Section \ref{sec.MPC}.

-\paragraph{Multi-Rate RL-MPC Coupling} The ComFree-MPC executes for $T$ environment steps while the contact intention from the higher-level policy remains fixed.
-Below, we use $k$ to denote the higher-level decision step for updating contact intentions and $t$ to denote the lower-level MPC control step.
+\emph{Multi-Rate RL-MPC Coupling:} The ComFree-MPC executes for $T$ environment steps while the contact intention from the high-level policy remains fixed.
+Below, we use $k$ to denote the high-level decision step for updating contact intentions and $t$ to denote the low-level MPC control step.